-The Black Cultural Library Advocates (BCLA) are staff who focus on strengthening the connection between the library’s connection to the Black community.
+The Black Cultural Library Advocates (BCLA) are staff who focus on strengthening the library’s connection to the Black community.
 BCLA team members are committed to creating a safe space and highlighting Black culture through displays and programming.
 Currently, 15 libraries have BCLA team members.

 Explore related reading: